suncoast-devs/handbook/lessons/prework/journey.md

 ## Preparing Your Support Team

-Your family members, partners, spouses, friends, and loved-ones are all part of your team while you are in this program.
-They too need to be prepared for the level of effort you are about to put into this course.
+Your family members, partners, spouses, friends, and loved ones are all part of your team while you are in this program.
+They, too, need to be prepared for the level of effort you are about to put into this course.

-Spend some time discussing how every-day life requirements such as meal preparation, cooking, cleaning, paying bills, taking care of young ones, grocery shopping, and all the events that take place in life _outside_ of your time at SDG will be handled.
-Your days, evenings, and weekends will be preoccupied by your study and homework at SDG.
+Spend some time discussing how everyday life requirements such as meal preparation, cooking, cleaning, paying bills, taking care of young ones, grocery shopping, and all the events that take place in life _outside_ of your time at SDG will be handled.
+Your days, evenings, and weekends will be preoccupied with your study and homework at SDG.
 Having your support team ready can be a critical step in your success!